Whether you love rhubarb desserts or only ever have it with strawberries, you have to try this spiced rhubarb crisp!

 Mix the Spiced Rhubarb

-- As with the topping, mix all the spiced rhubarb ingredients in a bowl until the rhubarb is coated and the spices are distributed throughout.
+- As with the topping, mix all the spiced rhubarb ingredients in a bowl until everything is coated and the spices are distributed throughout.

 Make the Crisp

-- Spread out the rhubarb filling in your baking dish.
+- Spread out the filling in your baking dish.
 Scatter the topping evenly over it all.

 - Bake the crisp for 50-60 minutes, or until the topping is golden brown and the filling is bubbling.